 But, traditional credit scores are now outdated as they fail to factor in employment history and financial behavior.
 On the other hand, AI’s ability to assess spending patterns provides more accuracy when it comes to reviewing risk.

-For better implementation of AI in Fintech, it is crucial to have data diversity.
+For better implementation of AI in FinTech, it is crucial to have data diversity.
 Otherwise, there is a chance of getting biased insights.
 A recent article in MIT Technology Review revealed bias data tend to influence AI’s decision-making ability.
 The chances of getting a loan sanctioned in the US for minorities are less because the system lacks information about their credit history.
+However, this can be sorted with more thorough data generation and filtration techniques.

 5. Predictive analytics and forecasting: